thimble-bot/thimble-bot/COMMANDS.md

  * `user @username#discrim?` - Prints out some information about a specified user.
 If no user is specified, the information will be about the author of the message.<br>*Aliases: `profile`, `userinfo`*<br>Example: `user @someone#1234`

 ## Maintenance
+ * `ssh [command]` - Send single SSH commands to the server.
  * `update` - Update Thimble Bot from GitHub.

+*Note: These commands can only be used by the bot's owner.*

 ## Moderation